Find Grad Schools

 Find Schools Near

-Job Description: Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
+Example of Conservation Technician Job Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
 May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats.

-When polled, Forest and Conservation Technicians say the following skills are most frequently used in their jobs:
+Forest and Conservation Technicians state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.